docQodly/docs/versioned_docs/version-1.1.0/studio/pageLoaders/components/radio.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="45%">
-        For example, when users make a single choice from a set of options, binding a qodlysource captures the selected option. <br/> <br/> <br/>
+        For example, when users make a single choice from a set of options, binding a qodlysource captures the selected option. &nbsp;  &nbsp;  &nbsp;
         Consequently, you can utilize this option value in various ways, such as within a standard action to initiate a search with matching attribute values.
 	</Column.Item>
 	<Column.Item width="50%">